top of page

 I’ve also written on epistemology of AI in science, specifically about how our conception of scientific knowledge can plausibly accommodate AI-driven scientific practice, and investigated competing explanations of intelligent behavior in jumping spiders, suggesting broader implications for debates in comparative cognition.

-Please visit my Research page for more information.
+Please visit my Research page for more information on my past and current research.

 You can find my resume here: CV